weiamAbed/AI_Face_Recognition_task3/README.md

 3- Downloaded Visual Studio Code by following the simple installation steps.

-4- from Face Recognition official website and copied the following code (source method):
+4- From Face Recognition official website and copied the following code (source method):

     git clone git://github.com/ageitgey/face_recognition

 5- After that, I created a directory on my desktop called "facerecog".

-6- through the terminal, I entered the directory path and cloned the previous source method code.
+6- Through the terminal, I entered the directory path and cloned the previous source method code.

 7- Unfortunately, I faced the following error " git: the term 'git' is not recognized.." and fixed it by downloading GIT from the official website.
 And to check the error has was successfuly solved type 'git' in a new PowerShell and I noticed the error was successfully solved.